Really? There are 10 11 not-so-good things about the Christmas and New Year Season in Poland? You must be crazy!

 (# Actually, in 2019 the BBC published the UK's favourite Christmas movies at https://www.bbc.com/news/newsbeat-46616452 .
 And I'm sitting here, going, WHAT!!!???)

 But after all that, what seems like an awful lot of negativity towards a time of year in Poland which most people do enjoy, you might be surprised to learn from me that I think there are also many positives about a Polish Christmas, particularly when you compare it to the negatives of a British Christmas.
 I can easily find a few not-so-good things there: Shopping starts in September.
 We eat FAR too much.
 No white Christmases.
 Rubbish music provided by some stupid novelty act called LadBaby who gets the number 1 record every year.
 Going shopping for sales on the 26th December.
 Going to office parties with people you don’t like.
 Thinking that Die Hard is a great Christmas movie.
 Eating Brussels sprouts with Christmas dinner because, like the carp in Poland, nobody likes it (but will never admit otherwise) but it’s traditional.

-But I leave my biggest complaint with those people who write loads of Christmas cards so they can be the ones who get the most back and to show off how popular they are.
+But I leave my biggest complaint with those people in the UK who write loads of Christmas cards so they can be the ones who get the most back and to show off how popular they are.
 They'll write to the family (even if they are seeing them at Christmas) , friends, distant friends, friends they only communicate with by Christmas card, relatives, distant relatives, distant cousins, work colleagues, work colleagues you don’t like, the man or woman you secretly fancy, the doctor, the neighbours, anybody and everybody with the ability to write and send cards back and so get as many Christmas cards on display in your house and then, when you visit someone, count them and silently say to yourself, ‘I’ve got 94.
 That’s three more than you!
 Ha-ha!’
 And spending a bloody fortune buying them and sending them.

 Sorry Poland.
 Did I say your Christmas is rubbish?
 Actually, it may not be all that bad so accept my humble apologies.
 Can I stay here now?